 After the 1997 Flower Show, students in the Design-Build Studio in the Landscape Architecture curriculum spent the following two years —spring 1998 and 1999 —retrofitting the exhibit for the sustainable wetland garden.

 The exposed cullet (recycled glass) paving from “The Green Machine” also made the transition to the wetland garden.
-The solar panels utilize the sun’s renewable energy to power a pump that circulates the water in the central fountain to a created aerial aqueduct.

 The garden is entirely made of native species and comprises several diverse habitats.
 The wetland portion functions as a bio-filter —the vegetation and microorganisms filter out pollution that is generated from thesurrounding buildings.